ishrafislam/ahb-sales/README.md

 - UI localization for all views (only app menu is localized now).
 - Reporting and printing not implemented yet.
-- Supplier fields and richer purchasing flows not implemented yet.
+- Purchasing flow enhancements (filters, edit/delete with audit) not implemented yet.
 - Menu enable/disable state after file actions may need refinement (planned).

 ## Notes